How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-The chart or graph will now be added to your Visualizer ‘Library’ …
+Your graph or chart will now be added to the Visualizer ‘Library’ …

-Note that every element is given a unique ID displayed as a shortcode.
-As you will see shortly, this lets you insert charts and graphs into your WordPress posts and pages quickly …
+Note that every visual element is given a unique ID displayed as a shortcode.
+As you will see in a moment, this allows you to add graphs and charts to your pages easily …

-After a new item has been added to the ‘Visualizer Library’, you can edit its details, duplicate it, or trash it …
+After adding an element to the ‘Visualizer Library’, you can edit its details, clone it, or trash it …

-Once you have created a new chart or graph and added it to the Visualizer Library, adding it to pages and posts is very simple.
+After creating a element and adding it to the Visualizer Library, adding it to posts or pages is really very simple.

 First, create a new post or page (or open an existing one) …